bytecod3/Project-Shadow-Flight/README.md

 The payload system of the cubesat is responsible for carrying out the primary mission objective.
 Everything else designed so far is for the sole purpose of supporting the mission objective.

-Our primary payload is a monochrome camera, since this is an earth observation cubesat.
+Our primary payload is a color VGA camera, since this is an earth observation cubesat.

 ### Payload system requirements
 1. **Mission Objectives**